Fujifilm GFX 100S vs Panasonic S1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the GFX 100S and the S1 are recent models that are part of the current product line-up.
 The GFX 100S replaced the earlier Fujifilm GFX 100, while the S1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the GFX 100S and S1 can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Panasonic S1 Manual.

 So how do things add up?
 Is the Fujifilm GFX 100S better than the Panasonic S1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.